Tuition and Fees

 Private dollars can be used for scholarships, grants, and other programs that reduce the cost of tuition for students.
 Generous donors have already provided tens of millions of dollars in direct aid for scholarships and student support.

 Scholarships are an area where the UO has made tremendous progress.
-Funding for need- and merit-based scholarships increased from $28.2 million in 2013-14 to $68.9 million in 2022-23, a gain of over $40 million per year.
+Funding for need- and merit-based scholarships increased from $30.92 million in 2014-15 to $70.5 million in 2022-23, a gain of approximately $40 million.

 Raising more money for such programs is one of the top priorities in the recent $1 billion extension of the UO’s capital campaign, including sustained support for PathwayOregon and more money for need- and merit-based aid.